S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Dataset

 \subsection{Multi-Stage Quality Filtering}

 While synthetic data generation offers scalability, it inevitably produces imperfect samples that can degrade training quality.
-To ensure high dataset quality, we implement a comprehensive multi-stage filtering pipeline that addresses standard failure modes in synthetic data generation.
+To ensure high-quality datasets, we implement a comprehensive multi-stage filtering pipeline that addresses standard failure modes in synthetic data generation.